kaushal90060/The-Quiz-app/README.md

 # The-Quiz-app
 Created a c programming quiz web app using html, css and javascript
 ## This web app contains 20 mcqs questions and contains answers for the same
-### Clicking on submit buttton will conside the answer status and show the answers too
+### Clicking on submit buttton will consider the answer status and show the answers too
 ### Clicking on submit button submit the response and show the answer results
 ### This app also contains timer of 20 minutes which will auto submit the answer status and show the answer in a divbox